 If you’re one of the 30 million Americans living with diabetes, you’re prone to serious foot complications, including nerve damage.
 At Foot Care Specialists PC, the practice of Marshall L. Lukoff, DPM, FAAFS, the medical team provides diabetic foot care to help maintain your best overall health.
-As the premier podiatrist and foot and ankle specialist, with offices in Quincy and Dedham, Massachusetts, Dr. Lukoff and his compassionate team ensure that each patient has the best diabetic foot care available.
+As the premier podiatrist and foot and ankle specialist, with offices in Quincy, Massachusetts, Dr. Lukoff and his compassionate team ensure that each patient has the best diabetic foot care available.
 Schedule an appointment at either office or use online booking to get the care you need.

 Diabetic Foot Care Q & A

 Diabetes can lead to nerve damage (neuropathy) in your feet if you don’t take care of them properly.
 Neuropathy can make it hard to feel pain, heat, or cold.
 You can lose feeling in your feet and be unaware of a foot injury or a blister on your toe.
 If you can’t feel pain and you get a puncture wound or tiny cut in one of your toes, your feet can develop infections.

 Other foot complications associated with diabetes include: